 The memorial has never accepted government funding.
-Everything that takes place at Crazy Horse Memorial® is privately funded from visitor donations and the price of admission to the campus and carving.
+Everything that takes place at Crazy Horse Memorial® is privately funded from visitor donations and the price of admission to create the campus and carving.
 Another important thing to know, the carving isn’t the only thing the funding goes to.
 The Crazy Horse Memorial Foundation® has educational and humanitarian goals to help protect and preserve the culture, tradition, and living heritage of the North American Indians.
 This is being done through three different projects: the Mountain Carving, the Museums, and the University.
-Check out the Crazy Horse website so understand more about their mission.
+Check out the Crazy Horse website to understand more about their mission.

 In the beginning the only thing the campus offered was the Ziolkowski’s house.
 Today the transformation that has taken place is marvelous.
-Visitors can spend time in the Indian Museum of North America® and other museums within the Visitors Center learning about the heart-filled history of the memorial and the founding family that took on the multi-generational project upon the invite from Native American Elders.
+Visitors can spend time in the Indian Museum of North America® and other museums within the Visitors Center learning about the heart-filled history of the memorial and the founding family that took on the multi-generational project upon the invite from Native American elders.
 Absorb a wealth of information about the beautiful cultures of the Indigenous Peoples of North America by viewing artifacts, artwork, photography, and more.
 Partake in live presentations and performances included in the Museum’s vast cultural programming line-up.

-The campus is also home to The Indian University of North America, currently in its 12th year of impacting the world through education.
+The campus is also home to The Indian University of North America®, currently in its 12th year of impacting the world through education.
 According to the Crazy Horse website, in the last eleven years, nearly 300 students from over 40 Native Nations and 20 states have successfully completed an academic program of The Indian University of North America® of Crazy Horse Memorial® and continued their college studies at universities and colleges throughout the United States.

 From the campus, visitors can also take in the massive size of the Sculpture in Progress; the tons of rock that have been removed, the time-tested techniques that have been used throughout history leading to the impressive technology available today, and the labor-intensive work that is done year-round by the dedicated Mountain Carving Crew.
 Take a moment to stare at the 87.5-foot-high face of Crazy Horse – an opportunity that not even the Sculptor himself was able to have except when he saw it finished in his mind and heart.